kvalv/yara.nvim/README.md

 ### Motivation

-Jira is a behemoth that serves all kinds of organizations and workflows.
-Consequently, it has a vast web interface that is slow and painful to use.
-As a developer, I want jira to stay out of my way as much as possible so I can focus on software development rather than spending time in jira.
-This plugin aims to make it as easy as possible to do the basic workflows related to agile development in jira.
+The Jira web interface is not ideal for frequent viewing and updating tasks during a sprint.
+Consequently, tracking tasks properly is not easy to do, and I lose a lot of learning and insight by not keeping the tasks up-to-date.
+This plugin seeks to make it easier to view, filter and update my tasks in a sprint.

+Better documentation / customization will probably come in place once all the feature goals are in place.

 ### Feature goals (somewhat in order)